Determining where growth is occurring in the vCenter Server database (1028356)

 This small subset of the tables in vCenter Server account for the majority of cases that are showing substantial growth in the database.
 If any other table is showing growth, file a support request with VMware Technical Support and note this KB Article ID in the problem description.
 For more information, see How to Submit a Support Request.

-If you are using Microsoft SQL, there are two ways to validate where space is being consumed within a Microsoft SQL database.
+If you are using Microsoft SQL, there are three ways to validate where space is being consumed within a Microsoft SQL database.
 Choose one method.

 - From the SQL Management Studio interface, navigate to the database, right-click the table, and choose Properties.
 Look at Data space in the Storage section of the screen.